joseph-flinn/site/frontend/posts/language-of-mathematics.md

 about circles and triangles, `π` and _e_, functions, the Cartesian coordinate system and how algebraic equations can be plotted to visually represent the function solutions.

-Somewhere mixed in to all of the numbers and symbols, we learn four of the most powerful words: "Let us suppose that...".
-With these four words, we have the power to define worlds, bend reality, and tranfers parts of our mental models to others.
+Somewhere mixed into all of the numbers and symbols, we learn four of the most powerful words: "Let us suppose that...".
+With these four words, we have the power to define worlds, bend reality, and transfer parts of our mental models to others.
 The secret is that mathematics is a language.

 Let us suppose that the _@_ symbol is defined as the addition operation, such that given two numbers, _a_ and _b_, the following is true: